 Quotes as classroom decor make inexpensive yet meaningful displays.
+Quotes for classroom decoration can also be easily rotated.

 Classroom decor is tricky for older students.
 Secondary students do not want to see the same posters they saw a few years ago.
 Plus, “fads” that appeal to older students change frequently.